-Extension of Internship I. Provides supervised clinical experience at an approved training site.
-In addition to the required hours working at the training site (usually 15-20 hours per week), students meet weekly in an internship seminar facilitate students' clinical skills such as client conceptualization, application of theory, treatment planning, and intervention.
+This course is an extension of Internship I. It provides supervised clinical experience at an approved training site.
+Students must accrue a minimum of 300 hours of experience.
+In addition to the required hours working at the training site, students meet weekly in an internship group supervision.
+Supervision facilitates students' clinical skills such as client conceptualization, application of theory, treatment planning, and intervention.
 Prerequisites: CNL 637.